codyzu/jasql/_includes/quickstart.md

 npm install jasql
 ```

+jasql is tested and verified on the latest releases of **Node v4, v5, and v6**.
+If you need to support another version of node, create an issue or even better a pull request!

+**One of the supported database drivers should also be installed!**

+* `sqlite3` for Sqlite3 support
+* `pg` for postres support

+:warning: The above dependencies are marked as optionalDependencies in the package.json.
+This means npm will try to install them all, and continue happily even if they fail.
+One is required, feel free to uninstall the dependencies ones you don't use.

 ### 2. Import and initialize jasql

 The jasql module exports a single class `Jasql`, we will need to instantiate and also initialize this class.